-Knowing how to be healthy in midlife and doing what it takes to maintain your health can make the difference between enjoying your later years or taking the slippery slope toward premature aging, degenerative diseases, and the seemingly unavoidable aches and frailty.
+Knowing how to be healthy in midlife and beyond, and taking good care of yourself is so important for quality of life.
+It can make the difference between enjoying your later years or taking the slippery slope toward premature aging, degenerative disease, and seemingly unavoidable aches and frailty.

-The good news is, that although some of the perils of modern life are beyond our direct control, there is much you can personally do to increase your odds of enjoying vitality and good health over 40 and for many years to come.
+Our healthcare system may be partly to blame, but the modern lifestyle is the undeniable main cause.
+Of course, some of the perils of modern life are beyond our direct control.
+The good news is that there is much you can personally do to increase your odds of enjoying vitality and good health at any age.

-1-Cultivate a wellness mindset.
-Your beliefs about health and what you say to yourself and others plays a big part in how you take care of yourself.
+Your beliefs about health play a big part in how you take care of yourself.
 Just as you are what you eat, you are what you think.

-Take small steps.
-It's human nature to discount small steps and think we have to make big changes and take radical actions to improve our health.
+Human nature tends to discount small steps and think we have to make big changes and take radical actions to improve our health.
 Unfortunately, that mindset often leads to no change at all.
 Unless you are very ill and have to do a major health overhaul to save your life, taking small consistent steps will probably work best in the long run.

 The Japanese word "kaizen", means the practice of continuous improvement.
 People in general are uncomfortable with change and resist it over time.
 The idea behind kaizen is to continuously implement small, almost unnoticeable positive changes that don't force you to rely on massive amounts of will power or disciple.
 Over time, these small upgrades add up to real change and improvements in your habits and lifestyle.

-Our bodies take in hundreds of toxins through air, food, and water.
-They generate toxins through natural metabolic processes and when we stress ourselves with negativity and worry.
-Our bodies are designed to handle some toxins, but not the excessive amounts common in modern living.
+Your body take in hundreds of toxins through air, food, and water.
+It also creates toxins through natural metabolic processes and when you stress yourself with negativity and worry.
+Your body is designed to handle some toxins, but not the excessive amounts common in modern living.

 You can greatly help your body by supporting natural detoxification processes, avoiding chemicals and EMF waves, and reducing stress.
 A very easy starting step is to replace your chemical household and personal products with green products that are safe for you, your family, and the environment.

-Breathe.
-Practicing proper breathing is an easy change to make.
+One of the easy ways to stay healthy is to practice proper breathing.
 Cultivate the healthy habit of taking deep breath breaks throughout the day to relieve stress and oxygenate your blood.

-Stand up and move.
-Too much sitting is the nemesis of how to be healthy and can actually shorten your life.
-If you are a desk worker or coach potato, make a point of getting up for a few minutes at least every hour.
+A nemesis of how to be healthy is too much sitting.
+Being sedentary can actually shorten your life.
+Make a point of getting up for a few minutes at least every hour.
 Set an alarm if you need to.
-Stand up, take a walk, shake it out, just do something other than sit.
+Stand up, take a walk, shake it out, dance to a three-minute song.
+Exercise.
+Just do something other than sit or lounge.

-Practice Healthy Habits.
-Consistently making healthy choices promotes mental and physical well-being.You greatly reduce your risks of health problems common in midlife and beyond, such as premature aging and degenerative lifestyle diseases like arthritis, heart, disease, type 2 diabetes and cancer.
+Pro-health choices greatly reduce your risks of premature aging and degenerative lifestyle diseases like arthritis, heart, disease, type 2 diabetes and cancer.

 Top healthy habits to enjoy:

-Maintain a healthy weight.
-Obesity, and the hormone imbalances and insulin resistance that often accompanies it, are underlying causes of many serious diseases and shorter life spans.
-As obesity rates rise, so does the incidence of Type 2 diabetes.
-Unfortunately, with the waning hormones and slower metabolism of midlife and beyond, keeping off excess pounds becomes more challenging.
+Obesity, and its accompanying hormone imbalances and insulin resistance, are underlying causes of many serious diseases and shorter life spans.
+For example, as obesity rates rise, so does the incidence of Type 2 diabetes.

-With perseverance and well researched tactics, you can lose weight and keep it off.
+Perseverance and well researched tactics can help you release excess weight and keep it off.

-Practice prevention.
 An ounce of prevention really is worth a pound of cure when it comes to good health at any age.
-Giving in to poor lifestyle choices may be the easiest, most enjoyable road in the short run, but eventually those choices catch up with us, especially as we get older.
+Poor lifestyle choices may be the easiest, most enjoyable road in the short run, but eventually those choices catch up with you.

 It is easier to avoid damage than to fix it, to stay well than to reverse disease.
-Prevention is not just about disease, however, but about minimizing your risk for injury and early death.
+Prevention also minimizes your risk for injury and early death.

 Top risky behaviors to avoid include:

-I'm not going to tell you that eliminating substance abuse is easy, but it is certainly worth it.
+It is not easy to break unhealthy, risky habits, but it is worth it.
 Seek professional help if you need it.